 - Group cleanups: have a trail section that your group would like to cleanup?
 Let us know at firstname.lastname@example.org and we can help coordinate a cleanup.

-- Sign up for email updates for a monthly look at trail events and program developments.
+- Sign up for email updates for a quarterly look at trail events and program developments.

 Where to Find Us

-Anacostia Riverwalk Trail: Running nearly 12 miles, the ART loops from South Capitol St. to Benning Road along both banks of the Anacostia River.
+Anacostia Riverwalk Trail: Running nearly 17 miles, the ART loops from South Capitol St. to Benning Road along both banks of the Anacostia River.
+The Kennilworth section opened in 2016 connects the trail from Benning Road along the east side of the river to Maryland’s Anacostia Tributary Trails.
 It offers terrific views of city and river and easy connections between the parks, stadiums, restaurants and neighborhoods along and across the river.
 Learn More.

 Marvin Gaye Trail: Following the Watts Branch creek, the 1.6 mile trail runs from near the Minnesota Ave.
 Metro Station to the city’s eastern boundary line.
 As a link between numerous parks and neighborhood institutions, the Marvin Gaye Trail is both an important community resource and a commuter connection.